What Is the VA Rating for Tinnitus?

 Getting Help with Your Tinnitus Claim

 The key is having someone who understands both the medical and legal aspects of VA disability claims.
-Augustus Miles offers VA-accredited attorneys who know the medical and legal landscape of these claims.
-Our team works to help veterans secure the benefits they've earned through their service.
+Augustus Miles has VA-accredited attorneys who understand how VA examiners approach tinnitus claims.
+The support team you'll work with every day includes veterans who've been through this process themselves.
+We handle this for you.

 Conclusion